White’s 23 points helps Celtics past Grizzlies 119-109

 Grizzlies: Host the Utah Jazz on Wednesday, starting a stretch of three of four at home.

-Celtics: At the Milwaukee Bucks on Tuesday in a matchup of the league’s top two teams.
+Celtics: At the Bucks on Tuesday in a matchup of the league’s top two teams.